 4. Queen of Hearts

 “Off with his head!”
 Just like the Queen of Hearts once said, this drink is feisty and powerful.
-It’s similar in taste to a Long Island ice tea, but a little bit sweeter and fruiter.
-The combination of the black colour and the sleek Bormioli Rocco Electra Wine Glasses make them the perfect creepy Halloween drink!
+It’s similar in taste to a Long Island iced tea, but a little bit sweeter and fruiter.
+The combination of the black colour and the sleek Wine Glasses make them the perfect creepy Halloween drink!

 - 0.5 oz Vodka